 5. Hamilton Beach Sure-Crisp Air Fry Toaster Oven

-• Fan noise during convection mode
+- Fan noise during convection mode is noticeable in quiet kitchens

 6. Toshiba Digital Mini Oven